alexedwards/argon2id/README.md

 # Argon2id

-This package provides a convenience wrapper around Go's [argon2](golang.org/x/crypto/argon2) implementation which makes it simpler to securely hash and verify passwords using Argon2.
+This package provides a convenience wrapper around Go's [argon2](golang.org/x/crypto/argon2) implementation, making it simpler to securely hash and verify passwords using Argon2.

 It enforces use of the Argon2id algorithm variant and cryptographically-secure random salts.